 - 56% have found something that solidified their decision to do business with the person.

-So, if your website isn’t performing is it all Google’s fault?
+If your website isn’t performing is it all Google’s fault?

-No not really, Google is very good at what it does and for businesses that handle their online presence properly, Google will reward you with a steady stream of potential clients in your inbox.
-But competition within Google’s search results can be fierce and if we return to the statistic that 93% of all online searches never go past page one it is paramount that your business performs well in search results.
+Not really, Google is very good at what it does and for businesses that handle their online presence properly, Google will reward you with a steady stream of potential clients in your inbox.
+However, competition within Google’s search results can be fierce and if we return to the statistic that 93% of all online searches never go past page one it is paramount that your business performs well in search results.
 So, is good SEO the magic bullet to online success?
 Well that’s not the full picture but it’s a good place to start.

 How does Google decide where to rank your website?